mitMathe/SCA-MCNN/README.md

 The datasets are included to our repository folder.

 # Code
-Our code has been performed the below environment.
-Tensorflow Version 1.15
+Our code has been performed the environment: Tensorflow Version 1.15 and Keras Version 2.1.6.
-Keras Version 2.1.6

 Each folder has corresponding code (*.py), guessing entropy result (*.npy or *.txt), and keras model we saved (*.hdf5).
 A few folder don't have a python code.

+You can perform our source code by using simple command.

+If you want to run BN(org).py file, you type "python BN(org).py"

-Note: You should check the trace and plaintext path again to use it, even though we put the proper path in the source code.
+Note: You should check the trace,plaintext, and save path again to use it, even though we put the proper path in the source code.